 Find the best holiday market for you

-Have a crafty start to the Christmas shopping season at CAFAM's annual Holiday Marketplace along Miracle Mile.
-If you're making a list and checking it twice, consider this shopping event for unique handmade gifts and an opportunity to meet the international artists behind them.
+Have a crafty start to the Christmas shopping season at Craft Contemporary’s annual holiday marketplace.
+If you’re making a list and checking it twice, consider this shopping event for unique handmade gifts and an opportunity to meet the emerging and established makers behind them.

 Calling all vintage lovers!
-Shop more than 50 of the top vintage retailers (local and national) like Scout, Just Say Native, Recess, Mercy Vintage Now, Arrow and Anchor and private dealers at this vintage market.
-Now in its fifth year, A Current Affair is a major source for stylists, designers and anyone in search of one-of-a-kind vintage ranging from perfectly worn-in jeans to rare and collectible designer vintage.
+Shop more than 70 of the top vintage retailers (local and national) and private dealers at this vintage market.
+A Current Affair is a major source for stylists, designers and anyone in search of one of a kind vintage ranging from perfectly worn-in jeans to rare and collectible designer vintage.
 Shop an array of vintage clothing, accessories, and jewelry from the Victorian Era through today.

 Bitchcraft is a badass, scrappy little market featuring a mix of metal-punk-western-hippie-inspired wares including handmade holiday balls, leather goods and astrology coasters.
 It sounds a little over the top, but there are many hidden gems here.
 You’ll find Bitchcraft this year at the Garage in Chinatown (1001 N Broadway).